mesonbuild/meson-python/docs/reference/config-settings.rst

 .. option:: editable-verbose

-   Enable :ref:`verbose mode <how-to-guides-editable-installs-verbose>` on editable an install.
-This option is only valid when building the project for an :ref:`editable install <how-to-guides-editable-installs>`.
+   Enable :ref:`verbose mode <how-to-guides-editable-installs-verbose>` when building for an :ref:`editable install <how-to-guides-editable-installs>`.